 Clean-up must be thorough, documentation complete and all potential infectious waste materials properly treated and destroyed.

 Where to begin?

-MERI’s Biohazard Blood Spill Clean Up & Disposal Kit can help you to not clean up blood, but also to properly document and dispose of infectious material afterward.
+MERI’s Biohazard Blood Spill Clean Up & Disposal Kit can not only help you clean up blood, but also properly document and dispose of infectious material afterward.

 How to Clean up A Blood Spill

 This video by MERI shows how to use its biohazard mailback kit to clean up and dispose of blood-soaked items.

 Follow these steps when cleaning up a blood spill:

 - To begin, secure the area by closing off an area.